 This course is designed to introduce the student to the evolution and ecology of dinosaurs.
 Students will gain knowledge of the main features of the evolution of dinosaurs, and their diversity and ecology.
-Other topics covered will be the origin of birds, the possibility that dinosaurs were warm-blooded, and dinosaurs in the media.
+Other topics covered will be the origin of birds, the possibility that dinosaurs were of birds, the possibility that dinosaurs were warm-blooded, and dinosaurs in the media.